Srhsharma/Online-Brand-Protection-Analytics/README.md

 ---

-## 📈 Key Insights

-- Listings are highly fragmented across platforms
-- No single platform dominates significantly
-- Certain countries contribute more to overall risk
-- Trademark violations drive higher revenue exposure
-- Counterfeit is the most frequent infringement type

----

 ## 💼 Business Impact

-- Improves visibility into platform and regional risks
+- Improves visibility into platform-level and regional risk patterns
-- Enables faster identification of high-risk areas
+- Enables faster identification of high-risk countries and IP categories
-- Supports data-driven enforcement decisions
+- Supports data-driven prioritization of enforcement actions

 ---